 It’s best to avoid referring specifically to gender or sexual orientation whenever possible.
 If rewording isn’t possible, at least use neutral terminology.
 Here are some examples:

-- police office (NOT policeman)
+- police officer (NOT policeman)

 - cleaner (NOT cleaning lady)